-Dedicated in 1986, Crete Public Schools Arboretum became the first recorded arboretum at a public school in the United States of America.
-Today, the learning space is leading a digital-first approach to public garden engagement.
+Dedicated in 1986, Crete Public Schools Arboretum is the first recorded arboretum at a public school in the United States of America.
+Today, the learning space, showcasing 7.2 acres out of its 85 total acres, is leading a digital-first approach to public garden engagement.

-Founded at the confluence of three campuses, the arboretum is open and accessible to the public without physical barriers to entry and no stairs.
-The main vehicle entrance uniquely divides the arboretum into distinct showcase areas.
-A public sidewalk borders three-quarters of the space, while a paved pathway surrounds a memorial fountain creating a tranquil centerpiece.
+Founded at the confluence of three campuses, the arboretum spans an impressive area, open and accessible to the public with no physical barriers such as stairs.
+The main vehicle entrance introduces visitors to distinct showcase areas, while a public sidewalk borders three-quarters of the space.
+A paved pathway encircles a memorial fountain, offering a tranquil centerpiece to the space.

 - American Public Gardens Association

 - Arboretum Overview

 - Art in the Great Outdoors